pragma-/pbot/doc/QuickStart.md

 expected.

 #### re::engine::RE2
-PBot uses the `re::engine::RE2` module for its regular expressions.
-This engine is safer for user-submitted regular expressions.
+PBot uses the `re::engine::RE2` module for user-submitted regular expressions.

 If you could not install it through CPAN, you must install it manually.